x

 Recipe Steps

-Step 5: Smoke the cheesecake until the top is bronzed with smoke and the filling is set, 1-1/2 to 2 hours or more.
-To test for doneness: gently poke the side of the pan—the filling will jiggle, not ripple.
-Alternatively, insert a slender metal skewer in the center: it should come out clean.
-Transfer the cheesecake to a wire rack to cool to room temperature.
-Refrigerate until serving.
-(The cheesecake can be made up to 8 hours ahead.)
+5: Place the cheesecake in the smoker.
+Smoke until the top is bronzed with smoke and the filling is set, about 1-1/2 hours.
+To test for doneness, gently poke the side of the pan—the filling will jiggle—not ripple.
+Alternatively, insert a slender metal skewer: it should come out clean.
+Transfer the cheesecake in its pan to a wire rack to cool to room temperature.
+Refrigerate until serving (the cheesecake can be made up to 8 hours ahead).
+Run a slender knife around the inside of the springform pan.
+Loosen and remove the ring.
 Let the cheesecake warm slightly at room temperature before serving.

-Step 6: Run a slender knife around the inside of the springform pan.
-Loosen and remove the ring.
-If serving the Burnt Sugar Cream Sauce, pour it over the cheesecake (or serve on the side).
+6: If serving the Burnt Sugar Sauce, pour it over the cheesecake (or serve on the side).
 Cut into slices and dig in.

 Find This Recipe